aaayris/Syriaca-SPARQL-queries/example-queries.md

 #### Example queries for Syriaca database

 _Some things to remember:_
-* Don't forget to add the necessary prefixes in Stardog!
+* Don't forget to add the necessary prefixes in Stardog - queries that use undefined language will return no results!
+* URIs go between angle brackets (< >).
+*

 ##### Basic query to find properties and values of database